-There are several items that need to be pulled from QuickBooks into iPoint in order for transactions to sync.
+Several items need to be pulled from QuickBooks into iPoint for transactions to sync.
 We’ve already set up a chart of accounts, customers, vendors, and items.
 This tab pulls in some of the behind the scenes information QuickBooks requires.

 - Clicking the blue Sync Payment Methods will pull those methods from QuickBooks.

 - Clicking the grey Add New Payment Method allows you to create a new payment method directly in iPoint.
-This is typically used when companies are not using QuickBooks as their accounting platform.
-However, any manually created methods will sync back to QB when you Sync Payment Methods.
+This process is typically used when companies are not using QuickBooks as their accounting platform.
+However, any manually created payment methods will sync to QB when you Sync Payment Methods.

 - The black X will delete the payment method from iPoint.